AppPETs/PrivacyService/README.md

 Get the `certs/services.app-pets.org.crt` file onto the device or simulator and open it.
 The *Settings* application will guide you through the steps to install the certificate (which is called "Profile" there).

+Since iOS 10.3 in addition you need to go to *Settings* → *General* → *About* → *Certificate Trust Settings* and enable full trust for the root certificate you just added.

 ### Diagnostics

 A quick test if a secure connection to the service can be established can be done with the following command: